-The profession of optometry is regulated in Canada.
+The optometry profession is regulated in Canada.
 Provincial and territorial regulatory bodies of optometrists set the standards for entry into the profession and issue licenses to practice to those eligible.

 2. Skills Development